Will AI Replace Plumber Helpers? Why This Hands-On Trade Is AI-Proof

 Plumber and pipelayer helpers face just 4% automation risk — one of the lowest of any occupation.
 Here is what the data reveals about AI and the skilled trades.

 Your job has a 4% automation risk.
 If you're a helper to pipelayers, plumbers, pipefitters, or steamfitters, that number should come as a relief — it makes this one of the most AI-resistant occupations in the entire labor market.
-But even in the trades, AI is starting to show up in unexpected places.
+But even in the trades, AI is starting to show up in unexpected places, and understanding where it fits matters for anyone planning a career in this work.

 Here's what the data actually says about your future.